-After pioneered in computer simulation starting with the analysis of chemical reaction on absorption of air pollution gases in early 1960s, Dr. Utsumi created the SCSC in early 1970s, (which hence proliferated in the US and developed countries), at which time he conceived the peace gaming idea mentioned above.
-4.2 Global Telecom:
+5.1 Summer Computer Simulation Conference (SCSC): After pioneered in computer simulation starting with the analysis of chemical reaction on absorption of air pollution gases in early 1960s, Dr. Utsumi created the SCSC in early 1970s, (which hence proliferated in the US and developed countries), at which time he conceived the peace gaming idea mentioned above.
+5.2 Global Telecom:

-Since early 1970s, Dr. Utsumi pioneered the "closing digital divide" with substantial time, effort and private fund as extending U.S. data telecom networks to Asian countries, particularly to Japan, and deregulating Japanese telecom policies for the use of email (thanks to help from the Late Commerce Secretary Malcolm Baldridge) (Figure 9) [Chapter 1 of Utsumi's Proposed Book].
+Since early 1970s, Dr. Utsumi pioneered the "closing digital divide" with substantial time, effort and private fund as extending U.S. data telecom networks to Asian countries, particularly to Japan, and deregulating Japanese telecom policies for the use of email (thanks to help from the Late Commerce Secretary Malcolm Baldridge) [Chapter 1 of Utsumi's Proposed Book].
 This triggered the demonopolization and privatization of Japanese telecom industries.
 This movement has later been emulated in many other countries, as having more than one billion email users around the world nowadays.
 American and other countries' university courses now reach many developing countries.
-Deregulation of Japanese Telecom Policy for the Use of Email
+5.3 Peace Gaming Demonstration: